Gov’t Offers G2B Scheme for Drinking-water Treatment System Project

 Date 19 April 2020

-Ministry of Public Works and Pubic Housing conducts market sounding in government-to-business cooperation (KPBU) scheme for drinking-water treatment system (SPAM) project worth Rp2.21 trillion from Karian Dam to Serpong, Banten Province.
+Ministry of Public Works and Public Housing conducts market sounding in government-to-business cooperation (KPBU) scheme for drinking-water treatment system (SPAM) project worth Rp2.21 trillion from Karian Dam to Serpong, Banten Province.

 According Minister of Public Works and Public Housing Basuki Hadimuljono, drinking water facility is one of basic infrastructures that plays vital role for the health and environment.
 Therefore, the construction of the SPAM is a priority in ensuring the sustainability of infrastructure development amid economic uncertainty as the impact of COVID-19 pandemic.